AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/fusion-release-activity/fusion-jan-11.md

   function is a string function that escapes all Markdown tags in a text.

-For more information on the omit and pick functions, see [General functions](../../../workfront-fusion/functions/general-functions.md).
+For more information on the omit and pick functions, see [General functions in Adobe Workfront Fusion](../../../workfront-fusion/functions/general-functions.md).

-For more information on the escapeMarkdown function, see [String functions](../../../workfront-fusion/functions/string-functions.md).
+For more information on the escapeMarkdown function, see [String functions in Adobe Workfront Fusion](../../../workfront-fusion/functions/string-functions.md).